laurentperrinet/laurentperrinet.github.io/content/talk/2025-10-16-flash-lag-effect/index.md

   forecasts their current position while the unpredictable flash cannot be anticipated.
   This framework reveals that mislocalization isn't a bug but a feature of efficient visual coding.
-I'll discuss how these principles illuminate both biological vision and artificial visual system design, demonstrating that what we perceive as \\\"\
-  now\\\" is actually the brain's best prediction of the present."
+I'll discuss how these principles illuminate both biological vision and artificial visual system design, demonstrating that what we perceive as *now* is actually the brain's best prediction of the present."
 tags:
 - deep learning
 - computational neuroscience